 The Rhode Island Student Loan Authority, or RISLA, offers a variety of services to support both Rhode Island (RI) residents and out-of-state students attending eligible RI schools.
 Being a non-profit and quasi-state authority, RISLA prides itself in helping students make responsible financial decisions and furthering their careers.
 If you are eligible for a RISLA loan or are simply looking for career help while in RI, RISLA can be a wonderful resource.

 Remember, always compare your options when shopping for a student loan.
 We recommend Credible, because you can compare up to eight different lenders (including RISLA) at once.
 Check out Credible here.
-As a bonus, College Investor readers are eligible for a $200 bonus when they refinance at Credible.
+As a bonus, College Investor readers are eligible for up to a $1,000 bonus when they refinance at Credible.

 As is standard, interest accrues after the first disbursement.
 For students who choose the deferred repayment option, a statement of accruing interest is provided to students and can be paid off (this does lower the total cost).